Geboyi/krapani_project/Solution.md

 __Option two - Hybrid Solution__

-In this option, you also create a three tier architecture in the VPC to handle the web traffic.
+In this option, a three tier architecture is also created in the VPC to handle the web traffic.

 ## Flow Pattern: